 The core vaccines which we recommend for kittens and cats on Vancouver Island protect kittens and cats against distemper (panleukopenia virus), upper respiratory infections (calicivirus and viral rhinotracheitis), feline leukemia virus and rabies virus.

-Another core vaccine is against feline leukemia virus which can cause a wide variety of conditions such as leukemia, chronic immune suppression and lymphoid tumors.
+Another core vaccine is against feline leukemia virus which can cause a wide variety of conditions such as leukemia, chronic immune suppression and lymphoid tumours.
 This is spread through direct means usually involving prolonged close contact, sharing food and water bowls or from bites with infected cats.
-Generally this vaccine is recommended vaccine in young cats which may get into fights outdoors or in multiple cat households, or catteries.
+Generally, this vaccine is recommended vaccine in young cats which may get into fights outdoors or in multiple cat households or catteries.
 This vaccine is given at 8 and 12 weeks, boosted at one year and then annually until middle to old age depending on the cat’s lifestyle.

 Distemper and parvo viruses are major infectious causes of death in young dogs in so many parts of the world.
-Fortunately in Victoria we have a well vaccinated urban population of dogs, distemper is becoming very uncommon.
-In addition, because responsible dog owners remove and properly dispose of their dogs feces, the local “load” of parvovirus which is shed in feces into the environment, has been reduced and so parvovirus too is an uncommon disease in Victoria dogs.
-Nonetheless, these disease can be fatal and vaccinations we use do protect your dog and therefore we recommend puppies receive this vaccine combination at 8 and 12 weeks, boost at one year and then every three years.
+Fortunately, in Victoria we have a well-vaccinated urban population of dogs, distemper is becoming very uncommon.
+In addition, because responsible dog owners remove and properly dispose of their dogs’ feces, the local “load” of parvovirus which is shed in feces into the environment, has been reduced and so parvovirus too is an uncommon disease in Victoria dogs.
+Nonetheless, these diseases can be fatal and vaccinations we use do protect your dog and therefore we recommend puppies receive this vaccine combination at 8 and 12 weeks, boost at one year and then every three years.

 Leptospirosis is a bacterial disease we don’t hear about much but it is arguably the most likely preventable disease which dogs could pick up anywhere in Victoria and without knowing it.
 This is not a disease generally spread directly dog to dog; dogs get infected when they drink standing water or damp grass or vegetation which has been contaminated with the infected urine of urban wildlife such as rats, raccoons, mice, squirrels and also river otters.

-Two other tick born diseases, Ehrliciosis and Anaplamosis are known to be present in ticks on southern Vancouver Island.
-Vets at McKenzie Veterinary Services recently published a case report of Anaplamosis in a dog that had never left Vancouver Island (link to our web article on Ticks).
+Two other tick born diseases, Ehrlichiosis and Anaplasmosis are known to be present in ticks on southern Vancouver Island.
+Vets at McKenzie Veterinary Services recently published a case report of Anaplasmosis in a dog that had never left Vancouver Island (link to our web article on Ticks).
 There are no vaccines against these diseases, thankfully they are very rare here.